 Spending on cycling and walking is socially progressive as well.
 Almost 50% of low-income families don’t have access to a car, the proportion of women that don’t have access is double that of men, and BAME people are less likely to have access to a car than white people.8

 So far the government has been resisting putting a firm date for meeting the World Health Organisation (WHO) standards into law.
 This is despite the death toll and the widespread support to include this date in the Environment Bill, which is progressing through Parliament.
 The Welsh government is committed to a new Clean Air Act, including on WHO standards, with a White Paper due later this year.
-The Environment Bill should include a 2030 target as the latest date for air quality to meet WHO standards, as should a Clean Air Act in Wales.
+The Environment Bill should include a 2030 target as the latest date for air quality to meet WHO standards for tiny particulate air pollution (PM2.5) because of the risk to health, as should a Clean Air Act in Wales.

 Meeting these air pollution targets will require a significant shift from car travel to public transport, cycling and walking.
 This is true even with a rapid shift to electric cars.
 Likewise meeting climate goals will also require such a shift.
 This means significantly increasing the availability, quality, and affordability of public transport, including buses and trams.
 The Government and devolved nations must set a target to double the proportion of people that travel by walking, cycling and public transport by 2030.
 Currently only around one-third of journeys are by walking, cycling or public transport.